Don’t take our word for it! See why our families and teachers love Our Lady of Sorrows Catholic School.

 We want to acknowledge the staff at Our Lady of Sorrows for their sacrifice and dedication in providing our son with a quality education in a Christ-centered environment.

-We transferred to OLS last year, which is never easy during the elementary years.
+We transferred to OLS in 2019, which is never easy during the elementary years.
 When you add in a global pandemic, shortened school year, and remote learning, one might worry it could be a rough start.
 We are thankful to say, amidst all of this, that our son has thrived academically and spiritually, and our family has found a new home at Our Lady of Sorrows.

 It is evident that every teacher, staff member, and priest is focused on the whole person in their dedication to academic and religious instruction.
 With so much uncertainty across our country and the world, it has been amazing to see our educators go above and beyond for our school families.
 It has provided an immeasurable amount of stability for our son in these uncertain times.
 I know we made the right decision and look forward to what the future holds for OLS students, staff, and families.